rubypinkromance/rubypinkromance.com/src/shorts/lunch-buddies/5-friday.md

 Pushing away from the wall, they staggered toward the couch.
 She kissed him awkwardly, walking and unbuckling his belt at the same time.
 When his calves bumped into the couch, she was already unbuttoning his jeans.
 He did an eager little shimmy to help her tug them down his legs, leaving them bunched around his ankles.
 His cock sprang free, almost slapping her in the face, and she laughed as she pushed him down and dropped to her knees.

 He stifled a loud groan as she wrapped her lips around him.
 She eagerly reached one hand up under his shirt, touching his chest, the other wrapped around the base of his shaft.
 She licked and sucked, tracing around the rim of his head.
 He worked his fingers into her hair, and lifted his hips, whispering her name.
 She fell into an easy rhythm, her hand and mouth moving in tandem along the length of his shaft, pumping him into her mouth.
-A squirt of precum coated her tongue and she moaned happily.
+A squirt of precum coated her tongue, and she moaned happily.

 “Yes, Ash… Oh fuck, I love that.”